 Maybe you’ve already experienced that Barcelona, the one every tourist knows and loves, but things have changed now and you’re starting to feel the heat.

 There’s nothing to do for them.

-If you’re braving Barcelona with kids I’ve only got one thing to say to you: calm down.
+If you’re braving Barcelona with kids I’ve only got one thing to say to you: calm the heck down, my friend.
 With a list of child-friendly attractions you’ll be kept busy day and night if you want to.

 Things to Do in Barcelona With Kids

 Have your kids ever made a scene for having to walk too much?
 Problem solved.

 If they also love bus rides then this is a no-brainer, and with the double decker beauties at Bus Turistic they’ll get double the fun.
 Sit up top in the sun and learn with an educational audio guide covering 87 Barcelona attractions.

 You may want to bring your own earphones for kids as the ones on the bus can be too big.
 Also, bring your tablet as a back up as the kids also love the free WiFi.

 Buying online using the button below gives you a 10% discount off window rates.